Ritik0109/spark-architecture-notes/README.md

 ## Other Topics

 ### 1. AQE (Adaptive Query Execution)
-Adaptive Query Execution is an optimization in Apache Spark (3.0+) which uses actual runtime statistics to actively optimize the spark query plans during runtime.
+a.
+Adaptive Query Execution is an optimization in Apache spark (3.0+) which actual runtime statistics to actively optimize the spark query plans during runtime.
 Traditionally, Spark generates a physical plan before execution using estimated statistics (like table size, row count, etc.).
 However, these estimates may be inaccurate.
-An example would be spark read and estimated a table to be very big, but it was small.
-If this is checked during runtime via statistics, spark will broadcast this table using AQE optimization.
+An example would spark read and estimated a table to be very big, but it was small, if this is checked during runtime via statistics, spark will broadcast this table using AQE optimization.

 ### 2. Tungsten
-Tungsten is Spark's optimized execution engine that improves performance by using off-heap memory management and whole-stage code generation.
+Tungsten is Spark’s optimized execution engine that improves performance by using whole-stage code generation and off-heap memory management.

 **It improves:**
+- **Whole-Stage Code Generation** — Generates much more optimized and efficient low-level machine bytecode at runtime and combine them into single optimized code block to optimize query execution.
 - **Memory Management** — Reduces JVM garbage collection overhead by leveraging off-heap memory management and efficient binary formats.
-- **Whole-Stage Code Generation** — Generates much more optimized and efficient low-level machine bytecode at runtime and combine them into single optimized code block to optimize query execution.

 ### 3. UDF (User Defined Functions)
 UDF allows you to write custom logic in Python and apply it to DataFrame columns when built-in Spark SQL functions are not sufficient.